henze-research-group/MODRLC/README.md

 ## Known Issues

 Currently, the ACTB has some issues that we are aware of and are working towards solving.
 These are:
-- the metamodeling framework produces models which temperature prediction is shifted by approx. 20 K.
+- the metamodeling framework produces models which temperature prediction is shifted by approximately 20 K.

 ## Structure
 - ``/testcases`` contains Spawn of EnergyPlus test cases, including docs, models, and configuration settings.